Acosix/alfresco-keycloak/docs/Reference-Repository-Subsystem.md

 | --- | ---: | --- |
 | `hiddenMappedRoles.list.csv` | (too long) | Comma-separated list of Alfresco authority names which should not be exposed even if the names have been mapped from Keycloak roles |

+### Technical - Session Caches

+In order to support Keycloak back-channel logout / session invalidation, the Repository subsystem uses custom Alfresco caches to map HTTP and SSO session IDs.
+Additionally, a custom cache is used to map Keycloak access tokens for authentication tickets that have been established by simple user + password authentication in order to refresh them when necessary / possible, and map the relevant roles from the token into the users authorisation context on each subsequent request.
+The caches added by the addon can be configured just like any other cache in Alfresco.
+The names / configuration key prefixes for these caches are:

+- `cache.acosix-keycloak.ssoToSessionCache`
+- `cache.acosix-keycloak.sessionToSsoCache`
+- `cache.acosix-keycloak.principalToSessionCache`
+- `cache.acosix-keycloak.sessionToPrincipalCache`
+- `cache.acosix-keycloak.ticketTokenCache`

+By default, all caches have been configured to use a `maxItems` value of `10000`, and are set to be distributed in case either Alfresco Enterprise or the aldica addon is used to enable distributed caching.